sxydh/support-file/oracle/README.md

     /*CASE WHEN: let you use IF ...
 THEN ...
 ELSE logic in SQL statements without having to invoke procedures*/ SELECT CASE WHEN t.name='name' THEN 'case name' ELSE null END AS newName FROM test t;

+    /*CAST: converts one built-in datatype or collection-typed value into another built-in datatype or collection-typed value*/
+    SELECT CAST(12.0 AS NUMBER(10, 2)) FROM DUAL; -- 12.00

     /*CEIL: returns smallest integer greater than or equal to n*/ SELECT CEIL(12.6) FROM DUAL